RithvikNayyar/MyNotes/Some Web Notes.md

+##### HTML :
 A webpage typically consists of these key building blocks:

 - **HTML (Hypertext Markup Language)**: The backbone of the webpage, it structures the content and provides the semantic meaning (like headings, paragraphs, images, links, etc.).
 - **CSS (Cascading Style Sheets)**: This styles the page, adding visual appeal by controlling layout, fonts, colors, and even animations.
 - **JavaScript**: Brings the page to life by enabling interactivity, like dropdown menus, sliders, or dynamic content updates.

-Absolutely!
 Here’s a list of some important and commonly used HTML tags:
+- <!DOCTYPE html>: This declaration is used at very beginning of the document which specify that i am using the latest version of HTML which is version 5.
+This ensures that webpages are displayed correctly.
 - **`<html>`**: The root element that wraps the entire HTML document.
 - **`<head>`**: Contains metadata about the document (e.g., title, links to CSS, scripts).
 - **`<title>`**: Specifies the title of the webpage (displayed in the browser tab).